 The last time I visited the New River, it was deserted.
 My buddies and I had planned a multi-day fishing trip, and we set off without bumping into anyone at the put-in.
 We camped where we wanted, brought a duck dog, and caught a mess of fall smallmouth.
 So when I heard the New River Gorge had been designated as our 63rd National Park in the latest spate of National Park Service changes, I wasn’t exactly thrilled.
 I wondered about dog bans, a permit system for non-commercial boaters, and the end of hunting on the roughly 70,000 acres of public land surrounding the gorge.

-Fortunately, most of that doesn’t seem to be the case.
+Happily, most of that doesn’t seem to be the case.
 But the new designation did close a portion of public land to hunting amid objections from a reported minority of hunters, even as it allowed for the additional purchase of public lands.

 Many West Virginians, however, worked hard to turn their favorite place into a national park without, they argue, compromising many of the sporting and paddling traditions that make it so special.
 But how, exactly, do you turn a piece of public land into a national park?
 And better yet, why would—or wouldn’t—you want one in your backyard?